aredn/documentation/arednGettingStarted/node_status.rst

 |icon5| navigates to the *Cloud Mesh* view through the Supernode network (if available).

 |icon6| navigates to the world map on the AREDN® website.
+This is only displayed if your node has valid latitude and longitude values, since this feature is designed to display your node in the center of the map.
+If your node has no latitude and longitude values, then this icon will not appear on the nav bar.

 Left Column
 -----------